peter88213/nvhelp-de/source/plot_menu.rst

 .. note::
    The report is a temporary file, auto-gelöscht on program exit.
-   If needed kann man have your web browser save or print it.
+   If needed können Sie have your web browser save or print it.